MaartenGr/KeyBERT/README.md

 ## References
-Below, you can find several resources that were used for the creation of KeyBERT but most importantly, are amazing resources for creating impressive keyword extraction models:
+Below, you can find several resources that were used for the creation of KeyBERT but most importantly, these are amazing resources for creating impressive keyword extraction models:

 **Papers**:
 * Sharma, P., & Li, Y. (2019).
 [Self-Supervised Contextual Keyword and Keyphrase Retrieval with Self-Labelling.](https://www.preprints.org/manuscript/201908.0073/download/final_file)